deanilvincent/Xamarin-Forms-Simple-Login-With-Rest-API/README.md

     public string Name { get; set; }
 }
 ```
-When you are done creating your web service, we can now proceed in creating our Xamarin Cross Platform Mobile App project.
+When you are done creating your web service, you can now proceed in creating our Xamarin Cross Platform Mobile App project.

 # Basic Steps in Implementing Login System using Xamarin Cross Platform.